Workplace Wellbeing & Behaviour Change

 Stepping outside for fresh air

-Taking a short screen break
+Taking a short break from screens

-Connecting with colleagues
+Connecting with a colleague

-But repeated consistently, they can meaningfully improve:
+But repeated consistently, they can support:

 Emotional balance